microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ![Configuring a schedule for an Alert processing rule](../Images/01-21-Create-Alert-proc-rule.png)

 - On the Details tab select a Subscription, resource group and type the name of the new rule.
-- Click Review and create and then Create.
+- Click Review and Create and then Create.